iams3cond/misc/assignments/assignment3/handout.md

 ## Phase 4: implement a minimum priority queue using a heap (extra credit)

 Instead of using the std template library's queue, write your own.
+You have some flexibility in determining how you want to go about this with the understanding that you are not to simply copy someone else's implementation (or translate) a bloggers implementation in another language.
+I suggest implementing psuedocode provided in a canonical algorithms textbook such Cormen Leiserson Rivest and Stein (clrs), or other popular textbooks.

+**I suggest completing the core assignment as written above.
+That is, get the project done, *then* come back and do this if you feel up to it.**